 Figure shows both architectures with its components present in it.
 Both Architectures provide replication and sharding.
 The above figure describes the typical high level architectures of both databases in terms of its storage and replication levels.

-Some of Similarities between MongoDB and Cassandra
+Similarities between MongoDB and Cassandra

 |Open source Distribution||Yes||Yes|